-Eating disorders are complex, and affect all different kinds of people, but
+Eating disorders are complex and affect all different kinds of people.
+Although,

-adolescents and teenagers are most at risk.
-There is no one identified cause of eating
+adolescents and teenagers are more at risk.
+There is no one identified cause of teen eating

 psychological problems, genetic predispositions, family relationships, and sociocultural

-Adolescent and teen eating disorders are on the rise, especially when it comes to the
+Adolescent and teen eating disorders are on the rise.
+Especially when it comes to

 three eating disorders most common amongst young people – anorexia, bulimia, and binge-

 Medically referred to as anorexia nervosa, this eating disorder is defined

 by the desire to be thin and intense fear of weight gain.
 Teens with

 anorexia tend to go to extreme lengths to avoid weight gain, including restricting